Poststratification

 array[G] int<lower=0> total_votes;

-Finally, the likelihood is converted to binomial.
+Finally, the data model is converted to binomial.

 pos_votes ~ binomial_logit(total_votes,